piersoft/MuseiMibactBot/README.md

 Use:
 Send your position.
-DBUnico of Mibact will send you Museum into your location.
+DBUnico of Mibact will send you Museum into your location with Lic.
+CC-BY

+Lic.
+MIT @piersoft

+Config:
 In localhost is possible to launch php start.php 'sethook' to set start.php as webhook php start.php 'removehook' to remove start.php as webhook